mas2020-python/pycryptex/README.md

 That's it for the PyCryptex in a `nutshell`.
 Go ahead with the lecture to figure out how to make the most of the application.

 #### Decryption with a pager
-Pager option behaviour changed in version `0.5.0`.
-Now is possible to use `decryption` only to read a file, avoiding to save the clear file on the system (if it is not needed).
+Pager option behaviour is changed in version `0.5.0`.
+Now it is possible to use `decryption` also for reading a file without saving the clear file on the system (if it is not needed).
 Actually the pager is enabled only for the command `decrypt` and not for the command `decrypt-aes`.
 So, for example if you decrypt without option:
 ```shell script
 pycryptex decrypt <FILE-OR-FOLDER>
 ```
-you save the decrypted file on the file system, instead if you type:
+PyCryptex will save the decrypted file on the file system, instead if you type:
 ```shell script
 pycryptex decrypt <FILE-OR-FOLDER> --pager
 ```
-PyCryptex decrypt the file in memory and redirect it on the standard input of the pager set in your configuration file.
+PyCryptex will decrypt the file in memory and redirect it on the standard input of the pager set in your configuration file.
-Starting from `0.5.0` version is also changed the default pager, from 'vim' to 'less'.
+Starting from `0.5.0` version is also changed the default pager in favour of 'less' instead of 'vim'.
-You can change it using your prefer pager (simply create the configuration file with the corresponding command and then edit it), some examples below:
+You can change it to use your favourite pager (simply create the configuration file `pycryptex create-config` then edit it), some examples are:
 - `code -` to use Visual Studio Code (to enable the command `code` see the Microsoft site)
 - `sublime -` to use with sublime (in case you do not have it on the executable in PATH, see on the official documentation to solve the issue)
 - `vim -` to use vim